"The wound is the place where the Light enters you."

 Wounded Child Declarations

-- Their suffering is my suffering.
+- Their suffering becomes my suffering.

-- I can't help but absorb their emotions.
+- I can't help absorbing their emotions.

-- I'm too sensitive to maintain boundaries.
+- I'm too sensitive to have boundaries.

-- Self-care feels selfish when others hurt.
+- Self-care feels selfish when others are hurting.

 - I can't say no when someone needs help.